psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 3. Is identity or authorization confidence reduced?
 4. Is communication trusted?
 5. Is the event inside or outside an authorized context?
-6. Which zone is affected?
+6. Which zone and coordinate are affected?
+7. Are door or passage conditions relevant?
-7. Is immediate containment required?
+8. Is immediate containment required?
-8. Which authority owns the response?
+9. Which authority owns the response?
+10. Which Watcher Operator should be assigned?
-9. Are patrol guards required?
+11. Are patrol guards required?
-10. Is Silent Security Mode appropriate?
+12. Is Silent Security Mode appropriate?
+13. Is the Incident Maneuver Panel permitted?

+Life safety must be classified first.

 ---